donqustix/pixorms/README.md

 **Enter the following commands to build for Linux:**
 ```
-cd project\_root\_directory
+cd project_root_directory
 mkdir bin
 make
 ```

-After this, enter 'make run' in order to run the game.
+After this, enter `make run` in order to run the game.